divijghose/firedrake/Firedrake-meeting-2020-04-28.md

 All the tests are now passing except two shape derivatives based tests in pyadjoint (`firedrake_adjoint/test_dynamic_meshes.py` and `firedrake_adjoint/test_shape_derivatives.py`).

-Here is a write-up explaining the core issue: https://github.com/FEniCS/ufl/issues/21, the solution proposed is to add a hack in UFL to apply `conj` at the end of the process where needed.
+Here is a write-up explaining the core issue: https://github.com/FEniCS/ufl/issues/21, the solution proposed is to add a hack in UFL so that `conj` is correctly applied at the end of the process where needed.
 Long-term solutions would require deeper and more invasive changes in UFL.

 There are still some deeper infrastructure questions that need to be addressed to land complex as soon as possible --> David's job